mrnossiom/wakatime-lsp/README.md

 </strong></p>

 I made this LSP wrapper implementation around `wakatime-cli` because I wanted support for WakaTime in [Helix](https://github.com/helix-editor/helix).
-Yet, it's supposed to be compatible with every LSP implementations.
+That said, it's should be compatible with every LSP implementations.

 ## Installation